junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 When treating leprosy, it is important to know which of the two main types of leprosy the person has.

-If there are light-colored skin patches with loss of sensation but no lumps or thickened skin, then the person probably has paucibacillary–PB (tuberculoid) leprosy and only 2 medicines are required.
+If there are light-colored skin patches with loss of sensation but no lumps or thickened skin, then the person probably has paucibacillary PB (tuberculoid) leprosy and only 2 medicines are required.

 If there are lumps, then the person probably has multibacillary–MB (lepromatous) leprosy and 3 medicines must be used.